shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 Context engineering is the new fine-tuning.
 While fine-tuning has its place, it is expensive, time-consuming, and inflexible.
 Data changes constantly, making fine-tuning a last resort [[41]](https://www.tabnine.com/blog/your-ai-doesnt-need-more-training-it-needs-context/).
 For most enterprise use cases, you get better results faster and more cheaply with context engineering [[43]](https://www.tribe.ai/applied-ai/fine-tuning-vs-prompt-engineering).
 It allows for rapid iteration and adaptation to evolving data without altering the core model, a key advantage in dynamic environments.
 This approach avoids the computational resources and specialized expertise required for retraining, offering a more agile path to reliable AI applications.

-When you start a new AI project, your decision-making process for guiding the LLM should look like this:
+When you start a new AI project, your decision-making process for guiding the LLM should look like the one presented in Figure 2.

 <div align="center">
 <img src="./media/prompt_vs_context_engineering_fine_tuning.png" alt="Prompt vs. Context.
 Fine-tuning" width="700"/>
 </div>
 Figure 2: A decision-making workflow for choosing between prompt engineering, context engineering, and fine-tuning.

 For instance, if you build an agent to process internal Slack messages, you do not need to fine-tune a model on your company’s communication style.
 It is more effective to use a powerful reasoning model and engineer the context to retrieve specific messages and enable actions like creating tasks or drafting emails.
-Throughout this course, we will show you how to solve most industry problems using context engineering.
+Throughout this course, we will show you how to solve most industry problems using only context engineering.

 ## What makes up the context

 To master context engineering, you first need to understand what "context" actually is.
 It is everything the LLM sees in a single turn, dynamically assembled from various memory components before being passed to the model.

-The high-level workflow begins when a user input triggers the system to pull relevant information from both long-term and short-term memory.
+The high-level workflow, as presented in Figure 3, begins when a user input triggers the system to pull relevant information from both long-term and short-term memory.
 This information is assembled into the final context, inserted into a prompt template, and sent to the LLM.
 The LLM’s answer then updates the memory, and the cycle repeats.

 ```mermaid
 graph TD